Tafara-N/alx-system_engineering-devops/0x0B-ssh/README.md

 - The second line of all your Bash scripts should be a comment explaining what is the script doing

 ## Tasks

 ### 0. Use a private key

-Write a Bash script that uses ssh to connect to your server using the private key ~/.ssh/school with the user ubuntu.
+Write a Bash script that uses `ssh` to connect to your server using the private key `~/.ssh/school` with the user `ubuntu`.

 Requirements:

-Only use ssh single-character flags
+- Only use `ssh` single-character flags
-You cannot use -l
+- You cannot use `-l`
-You do not need to handle the case of a private key protected by a passphrase
+- You do not need to handle the case of a private key protected by a passphrase

 ```
 sylvain@ubuntu$ ./0-use_a_private_key